ros2/design/articles/143_legacy_interface_definition.md

 For longer running request / reply style communication with feedback about the progress the exchanged data structures are related.
 These triplets of data structures are called *actions*.
 An action is identified by its *name* and the *package* it is in.
-Each service describes three messages, one for the goal data structure, one for the result data structure, and one for the feedback data structure.
+Each action describes three messages, one for the goal data structure, one for the result data structure, and one for the feedback data structure.

 ### Field types